rootnarayana/FeedBuzz-llv/README.md

-# FeedBuzz
+# FeedBuzz-llv
-I Developed this Social Media Platform -FeedBuzz:  where you can share your life and discover new interests all in one platform.
+I Developed this Social Media Platform -FeedBuzz-llv:  where you can share your life and discover new interests all in one platform.
 Join today and experience the power of community at your fingertips.

 <h1>Features</h1>